CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-3/Self-Paced Materials/1_Contract Kickoff.md

 ---

 3\.
-Select All That Apply
+Select all that apply

 **What should be covered during the contract kickoff meeting?**